DeFiCh/defichain.com/content/dfi-token.en.md

       ways_to_acquire:
         - icon: /static/svg/icons/way-to-acquire/airdrop.svg
           title: Airdrop
-          description: The DeFi Foundation will airdrop DFI to hodlers, market makers and other users of the DeFi Blockchain.
+          description: The DeFi Foundation will airdrop DFI to hodlers, market makers and other users of DeFiChain.
         - icon: /static/svg/icons/way-to-acquire/developers.svg
           title: Developers
-          description: The DeFi Foundation gives grants to developers building functionality and dApps on the DeFi Blockchain.
+          description: The DeFi Foundation gives grants to developers building functionality and dApps on DeFiChain.
       cta: For further information, contact us at [partners@defichain.com](mailto:partners@defichain.com).
     insiders:
       headline: Join the DeFiChain Insiders community.
-      subhead: The DeFi Blockchain movement is looking for those with the passion and reach to spread the movement — register below.
+      subhead: The DeFiChain movement is looking for those with the passion and reach to spread the movement — register below.
       form:
         name:
           label: Name